cllckn/decision-support-systems/module3/README.md

   { id: 2, name: "Phone", price: 499.99 },
 ];

+// Route definations
+//Routes are the connection points (addresses) in a web service where clients send requests to interact with the server.
 // GET all products
 app.get("/api/products", (req, res) => {
   res.json(products); // Respond with the list of all products